pranigopu/autonomousNavigation/reading/README.md

 <h1>ADDITIONAL READING</h1>

 ## Multi-agent systems
-- Fundamentals of Multiagent Systems with NetLogo Examples <br> by Jose M Vidal
+- Fundamentals of Multiagent Systems with NetLogo Examples by Jose M Vidal
 - Cooperative A\* (Academic Paper) by David Silver
 - Cooperative A\* (Article) by David Silver